NashiaHolloway/Markdown-Compiler/README.md

  language — HTML5.

  # Execution
- The final program takes one command-line argument provided by the user: an inpus file name in the Gittex Markdown language.
+ The final program takes one command-line argument provided by the user: an input file name in the Gittex Markdown language.
  All Gittex Markdown source files are required to have a gtx extension.
 The compiler then generates an "executable" output file with the same name but an html extension and be viewable in the Google Chrome 60+ browser.
+ After downloading this project, open the Testing folder to gain access to the .jar file in order to run the compiler.
  Example:
-  C:\> java -jar compiler.jar Test1.gtx
+  C:\> java -jar cosc455project1.jar Test2.gtx

+  # NOTE
+  Copious amount of RedBull was consumed in the making of this project.
+"Igne natura renovatur integra" translates from Latin to something like, "Through fire, nature is reborn whole."
+I went through hell (not really) to complete ths project, but I became a better programmer because of it.